Out of My Mind (Buffy the Vampire Slayer)

 "Out of My Mind" is episode 4 of season 5 of the television show Buffy the Vampire Slayer.
+The episode aired on October 17, 2000, on The WB.

 Plot

 At a cemetery, Buffy stalks her vampire prey, killing several new vampires with a little unwanted help from both Riley and Spike.
 Riley demonstrates quite a bit of enthusiasm and new strength while fighting, while Buffy simply orders Spike to stay out of her way.

 Buffy arrives at The Magic Box to train and is pleasantly surprised to see that the backroom has been transformed into an amazing training room.
 Harmony seeks Spike and his help because she is frightened that Buffy is out to destroy her.
 The two conspire to kill the Slayer.
 Joyce is chatting while making breakfast for Dawn, and, in the midst of a sentence, suddenly asks, "Who are you?" before collapsing onto the floor.

 At the hospital, an intern, Ben, informs Buffy and Riley that Joyce will be fine, but that doctors are not sure what caused her to collapse.
 Dawn is playing with a stethoscope and when she listens to Riley's heart, she finds that it is racing much faster than normal.
 After listening to Riley's heart, a doctor recommends that he stay in the hospital, as tachycardia puts him at high risk of a heart attack, but Riley disregards their concerns.
 Buffy tries to think of a way to help Riley and finally resolves to go to Riley's place and contacts the Initiative via the bugs in his room.
 Still part of the government, Graham tries to force Riley to see a doctor, but Riley is stronger than Graham and the other agents and gets away.
 After speaking with Graham later that day, Buffy takes it upon herself to get Riley to a doctor before he dies.
 Buffy gives Spike information about the doctor that can help Riley hoping that the vampire could help find Riley and bring him there.
 Instead, Spike and Harmony kidnap the doctor in order to force him to remove Spike's chip.